ErnaneJ/tradingworks-plus/doc/privacy_policy/en.md

 ## Contact

-6.1 If you have any questions or concerns regarding privacy or the use of the **TradingWork+** extension, please contact us at ernane.juinor25@gmail.com.
+6.1 If you have any questions or concerns regarding privacy or the use of the **TradingWorks+** extension, please contact us at ernane.juinor25@gmail.com.

-By using the **TradingWork+** extension, you agree to the terms set forth in this Privacy Policy.
+By using the **TradingWorks+** extension, you agree to the terms set forth in this Privacy Policy.